 Karra Eloff

-As founder and director, Karra Eloff brings together psychology, theology, and communication to shape The Lament Project.
-This unique blend ensures every resource is highly practical, biblically rich, trauma informed, and scalable for churches and communities worldwide.
+As Founder and Director, Karra Eloff brings together psychology, theology, and communication to shape The Lament Project.
+This integrated approach ensures every resource is biblically grounded, trauma-informed, practically usable, and designed to scale across churches and communities.

-For over a decade Karra has been the Co-Founder and Managing Director of the Australian mental health company, Eloff & Andrews Clinical Psychology, an organisation that has delivered over 80,000 hours of one-on-one psychological care.
-She also directs and advises organisations across healthcare, leadership and community sectors in the area of people, culture, investment, and long-term organisational strategy.
+Karra is the co-founder and managing director of Eloff & Andrews Clinical Psychology, an Australian organisation which has delivered over 80,000 hours of one-to-one psychological care.
+Alongside this work, she directs and advises organisations across healthcare, leadership, and community sectors in the areas of people and culture, investment, and long-term organisational strategy.

-Karra has a small availability for keynotes in 2026 and 2027.
-Please contact her team for a media kit/invitation at info@karraeloff.com
+Karra has limited availability for keynotes in 2026 and 2027.
+Media and speaking enquiries can be directed to her team at info@karraeloff.com.

 L-T Hopper